Navigation

 Semester fee and registration

-The deadlines for the semester registration are as follows:
+The deadlines for semester registration are as follows:

-You can get help with your individual education plan by sending an email to the department.
+You can get assistance with your individual education plan by contacting your student advisor.

 Student ID card and Student ID app

 As an NTNU student, you must have an ID card with your name and photo.
-The card serves as your student ID, key card to allow you to access specific NTNU buildings, library card, and printer access card.
+The card serves as your student ID and key card that allows access to NTNU buildings, and serves as your library card and printer access card.
 To get student discounts on buses, trains and other services, you need both the student ID card and the student ID app.

 Information on how to get your student ID card.